Amid an epidemic of loneliness, some friendships grow stronger

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.

-Moroff realized that she had felt far lonelier in New York City, surrounded by dozens of like-minded people, than she did in the country, with just a few friends who saw the world somewhat differently.
+Moroff realized that she had felt far lonelier in New Yorkk City, surrounded by dozens of like-minded people, than she did in the country, with just a few friends who saw the world somewhat differently.
 "Without the pandemic," she said, "I don't think this would have happened."

 What will happen when life returns to some form of normal?
 "I suspect we'll be taking our Wednesday morning walks together until we're 85 and in wheelchairs," Fiebach said about her friendship with Schoeppner.